Updated: July 24, 2021 10:10 PM

 The second activity of the Society is educational and instructional as the members describe the operation of the railroad to the general public as they are boarding the trains.

 Another significant activity involves school children who visit the Park on field trips.
-Groups which register ahead receive a short lecture on the historical significance of railroading to the region and safety requirements, are shown the three types of locomotive power and equipment and facilities involved, are exposed to professional opportunities in the industry and given a train ride.
-Science, math and engineering disciplines are emphasized.
+Groups that register ahead receive a short lecture on the historical significance of railroading to the region and safety requirements, are shown the three types of locomotive power and equipment and facilities involved, are exposed to professional opportunities in the industry and given a train ride.
+Science, math, and engineering disciplines are emphasized.

 The last activity of the Society is promotion of the hobby of scale model trains.
 Scale models are built or purchased by the members who bring them to the Park for operation for the general public.
 All three types of power are used and some rolling stock (locomotives and cars) are owned by the members.

 Fund raising is primarily by membership dues and small donations during train shows.
 Large donations have been equipment except for a start-up fund donated by the Park in 1984 to build trackage and an equipment maintenance facility.
-All funds have been raised by members without compensation.
-The Society has no fund-raising committee- the Board of Directors is responsible for all financial results.
+All funds have been raised by members without personal compensation.
+The Society has no fund-raising committee.
+The Board of Directors is responsible for all financial results.